 - For pricing examples, see Pricing example based on samples ingested.

 Managed Service for Prometheus shares ingest and read quotas with Cloud Monitoring.
-The default ingest quota is 500 QPS per project, with up to 200 samples in a single call.
+The default ingest quota is 500 QPS per project with up to 200 samples in a single call, equivalent to 100,000 samples per second.
 The default read quota is 100 QPS per metrics scope.

-You can request increases to these quotas to support your metric and query volumes.
+You can increase these quotas to support your metric and query volumes.
 For information about managing quotas and requesting quota increases, see Working with quotas.

 - Get started with managed collection.